 Tuesday 11th August, 5:30-6:30pm

-Education, with Emma Smith, geography/geology teacher at Gairloch High School & SGT Trustee
+Education, with Emma Smith, geography/geology teacher at Gairloch High School & Board member of the Scottish Geology Trust

 What do we want our young people learning about geology in Scottish schools?
 We will then look at the background, examine the current curriculum and discuss workable opportunities for the Scottish Geology Trust and its members to increase the visibility, quality and quantity of geology in both primary and secondary schools.